 In 2015 the Dieselgate story broke.
-VW were caught cheating the diesel engine emission test, with approximately ten million cars affected, this was a sizeable problem.
+VW was caught cheating the diesel engine emission test, with approximately ten million cars affected, this was a sizeable problem.

 Modern diesel cars are designed to send un-burnt fuel into the exhaust system where it gets trapped in the NOx filter.
 This helps keep the NOx levels within legal levels.

-Two software modes, a test (cheat) mode and a real world driving mode.
-The clever cheat software within the engine control unit, could actually recognise it was being tested for emissions.
+Two software modes, a test (cheat) mode, and a real-world driving mode.
+The clever cheat software within the engine control unit could actually recognize it was being tested for emissions.

-In the real world driving mode, diesel was prevented from reaching the exhaust NOx filter, that allowed the car achieve great fuel efficiency.
+In the real world driving mode, diesel was prevented from reaching the exhaust NOx filter, which allowed the car to achieve great fuel efficiency.
 The engine was far from clean, it was actually pumping out between 8 and 40 times the permitted NOx levels.